RSE-Sheffield/old_team_site_nikola/site/posts/sge-job-validation.md

 you'll observe the same behaviour: jobs that make requests unsatisfiable under the current cluster configuration can be submitted but will never run.

 Again, job validation can help here but depending on the type of resource the validation error messages can be more or less cryptic.
-For example, if you try to validate a 100000-'slot' (core) MPI job you get the following:
+For example, if you try to validate a 100000-'slot' (core) MPI job using ``-w v`` you get the following:

 ```
 qsub -pe mpi 100000 -w v somejob.sge